Download Full Layout Set

-The higher up content is in your page code, the more important it is considered by search engine algorithms (see my article on link source ordering for more details on how this affects links).
+The higher up content is in your page code, the more important it is considered by search engine algorithms.
 To make your website as optimised as possible your main page content must come before the side columns.
 This layout does exactly that: The Left page comes first, then the center column and finally the right column (see the nested div structure diagram for more info).
 The columns can also be configured to any other order if required.

 In this layout the background colours of each column will always stretch to the length of the longest column.
 This feature was traditionally only available with table based layouts but now with a little CSS trickery we can do exactly the same with divs.
 Say goodbye to annoying short columns!
 You can read my article on equal height columns if you want to see how this is done.

 This layout requires no images.
 Many CSS website designs need images to colour in the column backgrounds but that is not necessary with this design.
 Why waste bandwidth and precious HTTP requests when you can do everything in pure CSS and XHTML?

 This layout is fully compatible with resizable text.
 Resizable text is important for web accessibility.
 People who are vision impaired can make the text larger so it's easier for them to read.
 It is becoming increasingly more important to make your website resizable text compatible because people are expecting higher levels of web accessibility.
 Apple have made resizing the text on a website simple with the pinch gesture on their multi-touch trackpad.
 So far this trackpad is only available on the MacBook Air but it will soon be rolled out to all of their systems.
 Is your website text-resizing compatible?